influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 Chronograf-accessed resources include external resources that can be accessed using Chronograf, but are under limited control by Chronograf.
 Chronograf users with the roles of `viewer`, `editor`, and `admin` have equal access to these resources which include:

 - InfluxDB databases, users, queries, and time series data
-- Kapacitor alerts and rules (called tasks in Kapacitor)
+- Kapacitor alerts and alert rules (called tasks in Kapacitor)

 #### Members (role:`member`)

-Members are Chronograf users who have been added to organizations but do not have any functional roles.
-Members can authenticate, but they cannot access any resources within an organization.
+Members are Chronograf users who have been added to organizations but do not have any functional permissions.
+Members can authenticate, but they cannot access any resources within an organization and thus cannot use Chronograf.

 By default, organizations have a default role of `member`.
+If an organization is in Public mode, then anyone could authenticate and become a member, but not be able to use Chronograf until an administrator adds them to a different role.

 #### Viewers (role:`viewer`)

-Viewers are Chronograf users with limited permissions for Chronograf-owned resources and can:
+Viewers are Chronograf users with mostly read-only permissions for Chronograf-owned resources who can:

 - View canned dashboards
 - View canned layouts
-- Use InfluxDB connections
+- Access InfluxDB sources through existing InfluxDB connections
 - Use Kapacitor connections

 For Chronograf-accessed resources, viewers can: